Maher Cup Country was and is a pretty culturally homogenous place, but there was always enough of a mix to make it interesting.

 Travelling ‘Syrian’ hawkers, originating from present day Lebanon, were prominent on the goldfields and rural communities before the towns developed permanence and when the journey from farm to shop was arduous.
 They eventually settled and set up stores and businesses.

 Cootamundra had a considerable community with names such as Deep, Matha, Batros and Sissian.
-Jack Sissian played Maher Cup and possibly also the Batros Cup.
+Jack Sissian played Maher Cup and possibly also the Batros Trophy which was put into play one some of the family set up business in West Wyalong.
 The Moses family were represented at Tumut, Gundagai and Harden where they had thriving businesses.
 Lou Moses, the Harden club secretary and big football punter featured the Maher Cup in his advertisements.
 The Solahs provided footballers for both Harden and Barmedman.
 The Bounaders at Gundagai made and screened movies of local football in their cinema.
 Later when Norm Bounader had a cafe his car was at the disposal of footballers travelling away.

 – – – –

 Young, as Lambing Flat, is famous for promoting Australia’s turn away from racial variety.
 While most Chinese miners went back home, some ‘celestials’ survived the white Australia policy to become successful merchants and market gardeners.
 At Cowra Harry Chong Sun, whose family grew prosperous growing vegetables along the Lachlan, was a regular for the Maher Cup team from 1945-1947.
-Alan Foo and Alan Fong played for West Wyalong and Barmedman.
+Allen Foo from Tallimba played for West Wyalong and Alan Fong for Barmedman and West Wyalong.
+Both had Chinese-born grandfathers.
+Alan Fong changed his name to Alan Clarke.
 The Doon boys at Tumut were outstanding examples of integration.
 The Doons even won the Melbourne Cup.

 – – – –